 what is the reason of the blue eyes in Norway, I can tell

 officially inbreed with this defect.

-Ove's dogs on a 30 km's tour in November in the forest
+Ove's dogs on a 30 km's tour in November

 north of Oslo,